 Sponsored by Alpha Chi Sigma Fraternity and Alpha Chi Sigma Educational Foundation

-Cohen will present his award address before the Division of Physical Chemistry.
+Skrabalak will present the award address before the Division of Inorganic Chemistry and the Division of Colloid & Surface Chemistry.